jonas-grgt/jonasg.io/content/posts/business-logic-lost-and-found-in-a-services-jungle/index.md

 ## What is wrong with services?

 Service classes have the tendency to become a dumping ground for business logic molding it into a big ball of CRUD.
-At times, it is very deceiving to mold business logic into CRUD operations because, in the end; looking at it from a technical point, a lot of business logic simply boils down to doing a database operation.
+At times, it is very deceiving to mold business logic into CRUD operations because, in the end; looking at it from a technical point, a lot of business logic simply boils down to doing a CRUDy database operation.

 In example:

 - Registering a user on a technical level, essentially boils down to creating a record in the database.
 - Placing an order is just a matter of creating a record in the database.
 - Changing the delivery address is just a matter of updating a record in the database.

 But are they really?